Privacy Notice for California Residents

 In the twelve (12) months prior to the “Last Reviewed” date of this Notice, we have collected the following categories of California Personal Information:

-- Identifiers such as name, email address, telephone number, mailing address, Social Security number, driver’s license number, unique personal identifier, online identifier, or other similar identifiers.
+- Identifiers such as name, email address, telephone number, mailing address, unique personal identifier, online identifier, or other similar identifiers.

 - Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)), such as signature, medical information, education and employment history, medical information, or health insurance information.

-- Characteristics of protected classifications under California of federal law, such as age, race, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information).
+- Characteristics of protected classifications under California of federal law, such as age, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), and veteran or military status.

 - Internet or other electronic network activity information, such as information concerning individuals’ interactions with our websites, applications, or advertisements.

-- In respect of our employees and job applicants, professional or employment-related information, including current or past job history; professional specialities, affiliations, licenses, and certifications; financial compensation information, and performance evaluations.
+- In respect of our employees and job applicants, professional or employment-related information, including current or past job history; professional specialties, affiliations, licenses, and certifications; financial compensation information, and performance evaluations.

 - Inferences drawn from any of the above information to create a profile reflecting a person’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.